KantaraInitiative/wg-otto/minutes/042-otto_minutes-4-13-2016.md

 How would the OP know which federation key is used to decrypt the software statement: that seems to be out of scope of the document.

+Keith mentioned that this idea of a primary key used to issue shorter lived keys is used by [NCSA](http://grid.ncsa.illinois.edu/myproxy/ncsa.html) for server login.

 One question raised by Mike was whether this solution created the problem key rotation solved in the first place: that it was important to know quickly that each party could handle key rotation.